-OML4SQL offers a broad set of in-database algorithms for performing a variety of machine learning tasks, such as classification, regression, anomaly detection, feature extraction, clustering, and market basket analysis.
+Oracle Data Mining offers a broad set of in-database algorithms for performing a variety of machine learning tasks, such as classification, regression, anomaly detection, feature extraction, clustering, and market basket analysis.
 The algorithms can work on standard case data, transactional data, star schemas, and unstructured text data.
-OML4SQL is uniquely suited to the analysis of very large data sets.
+Oracle Data Mining is uniquely suited to the analysis of very large data sets.

-Oracle Machine Learning for SQL, along with Oracle Machine Learning for R and Oracle Machine Learning for Python, is a component of Oracle Machine Learning that provides three powerful APIs for in-database machine learning, among other features.
+Oracle Data Mining along with Oracle Machine Learning for R are components of Oracle Advanced Analytics Option that provides powerful APIs for in-database data mining, among other features.